rjmangubat23/Vp9-build-for-PjSip-Android/README.md

     --disable-vp8-encoder --disable-vp8-decoder --disable-examples --enable-static --enable-pic --enable-vp9
     --disable-runtime-cpu-detect --disable-vp8 --disable-neon
     make
-If you see a libvpx.a file inside your folder after make then you are good to go.
+If you see a libvpx.a file inside your folder, you have now successfully built a VP9 codec static library.

 After that, download the latest PJSIP source via http://www.pjsip.org/download.htm, for this guide we will be using version 2.5.5
 Note: I prefer to use the tar.bz2 file rather than the zip file but depends on your preference.